AnatolyUss/nmig/README.md

 <li> Ease of use - the only thing needed to run this app is the Node.js runtime.</li>
 <li> Accuracy of migration the database structure - NMIG converts
-   MySQL data types to corresponding PostgreSQL data types, creates constraints, indeces, primary and foreign keys exactly as they were before migration.</li>
+   MySQL data types to corresponding PostgreSQL data types, creates constraints, indexes, primary and foreign keys exactly as they were before migration.</li>

 <li>Ability to migrate big databases - in order to reduce RAM consumption NMIG will split each table's data into several chunks. <br />
 Chunk size can be adjusted easily via configuration file.</li>